GuruCharan94/gurucharan94.github.io/_posts/2020-05-16-how-to-migrate-data-between-two-cosmo-db-instances.md

 - Azure
 - PowerShell
 - CosmosDB
-excerpt:
-ogImage:
-  title: "**How to migrate data between two Cosmos DB instances using PowerShell**"
+excerpt: Here is a simple script I wrote to migrate data from the source database to a target instance of Azure Cosmos DB using CosmosDB Migrator
-  subtitle: "www.gurucharan.in | @gurucharan94"
-  filename: "cosmos-db-migrator-script"
-  fontSize:  "120%"

 ---

 I have previously written about [Cosmos DB utility tools that you cannot miss](https://www.gurucharan.in/azure/cosmos-db-tools-that-improve-your-productivity/).
 Cosmos DB Data Migrator is the one I use most if I have to move data around across multiple instances of CosmosDB.
 Here is a simple script I wrote to migrate data from the source database to a target instance of Azure Cosmos DB.